saurabmish/Spring-Boot/README.md

   This time, get the `id` of the third record:

   `uuid3=$(curl --silent http://127.0.0.1:8080/api/v1/person | jq -r '[.[].id] | .[2]')`

+  Pass the variable using the below `curl` command:

   ```
   curl --request DELETE \